timspurfan/timspurfan.github.io/movies.md

 All the movies I've recently watched:

+- About Time
+- Logan
+- The Intouchables
+- The Platform
+- The Big Sick
+- Manchester by the Sea
 - Fast Times at Ridgement High
 - Hacksaw Ridge
 - Three Billboards Outside Ebbing, Missouri